-(a) A student

-- who registers at the UFS for the first time must, before a date annually determined by the Senate, send a certified copy of the NSC/NC(V) or a certified copy of the notification of the examination result to the UFS; - (ii) who previously studied at another institution of higher education must, not later than during the UFS's registration process, also submit an official academic record and a certificate of conduct from the previous institution(s) of higher education.

-- (b) Certified copies must also be available during the registration process. - (c) An international student who is not a South African citizen and who is not in possession of a permanent residence permit, must - (i) submit to the Office for International Affairs a study permit issued in favour of the UFS by the South African Department of Home Affairs; - (ii) comply with all the requirements of the Immigration Act (No. 13 of 2002) and with the regulations issued in accordance with the said Act.
+- (a) A student - (i) who registers at the UFS for the first time must, before a date determined annually by the Senate, send a certified copy of the NSC/NC(V) or a certified copy of the notification of the examination result to the UFS; and - (ii) who previously studied at another institution of higher education must, no later than during the UFS' registration process, also submit an official academic record and a certificate of conduct from the previous institution(s) of higher education. - (b) Certified copies must also be available during the registration process. - (c) An international student who is not a South African citizen and who is not in possession of a permanent residence permit, must - (i) submit a study permit to the Office for International Affairs, issued by the South African Department of Home Affairs in favour of the UFS; and - (ii) comply with all the requirements of the Immigration Act (No. 13 of 2002) and with the regulations issued in accordance with the said Act.